-Mental health is always a tricky conversation to have, no matter how old someone is.
+Talking about mental health is a tricky conversation to have with someone, no matter how old they are.
 Children often experience mental health issues differently than adults.
-Their symptoms of disorders vary from adults, and since many cannot verbalize the issue its makes discussing them harder.
-It’s vital that parents and adults in a child’s life leave an open door to discussions around mental health though.
-Here are a few tips for talking about it.
+Their symptoms vary from those of adults, and since many cannot verbalize their issue, it makes discussing them even harder.
+It is vital that parents and adults keep an open door to discussions around mental health.
+Here are a few tips to help facilitate tough mental health conversations.

-Be flexible about when or how the conversation happens.
-Some kids open up more while playing while other’s talk better during a sit-down one-to-one.
+Be flexible about when and how the conversation happens.
+Some kids open up more while playing while others talk better during a proper sit-down conversation.
 The goal is to make the child comfortable to talk and ask questions.
 It also doesn’t have to be a big serious conversation.
 Sometimes just broaching the topic casually a few times lets them know it’s okay to discuss later when needed.

 Kids are curious, so be prepared to answer questions when you talk about it.
 Make sure you’re well informed and if you don’t know the answer, be honest about that.
 Never lie to them as this could confuse them later on.
 If they’re old enough to read or write consider helping them research some of their questions or giving them material to read at their own time.

 Children often want to help, so if you or someone in your family is struggling, be open to it.
 If the child is old enough give them clear tasks that can help such as chores around the home.
 This will help teach responsibility, allow the child to feel helpful, and relieve some pressure.
 Be sure not to put adult responsibilities on the child though.